-Execution of a subroutine reference as described in the preceding paragraphs results in an association of actual arguments with all appearances of dummy arguments in executable statements or function definition statements.
-If the actual argument is as specified in item (4), this association is by value rather than by name.
+Execution of a subroutine reference, as described in the preceding paragraphs, results in an association of actual arguments with all appearances of dummy arguments in executable statements, function definition statements, and as adjustable dimensions in the defining subprogram.
+If the actual argument is as specified in item (5), this association is by value rather than by name.
 Following these associations, execution of the first executable statement of the defining subprogram is undertaken.

-An actual argument that is an array element name containing variables in the subscript could, in every case, be replaced by the same array element name with a constant subscript containing the same values as would be derived by computing the variable subscript just before argument association took place.
+An actual argument which is an array element name containing variables in the subscript could in every case be replaced by the same argument with a constant subscript containing the same values as would be derived by computing the variable subscript just before the association of arguments takes place.

-If a dummy argument of an external function is an array name, the corresponding actual argument must be an array name.
+If a dummy argument of an external function is an array name, the corresponding actual argument must be an array name or array element name (10.1.3).